ethereum/ERCs/ERCS/erc-1.md

 An ERC must meet certain minimum criteria.
 It must be a clear and complete description of the proposed enhancement.
 The enhancement must represent a net improvement.
 The proposed implementation, if applicable, must be solid and must not complicate the application ecosystem unduly.

+## ERC Dependency

+Authors MUST classify their ERC in the preamble, choosing from the following:

+Standalone: Indicates the ERC is self-contained and independent of existing ERCs.
+Dependent: Shows the ERC relies on, enhances, or extends one or more existing ERCs.
+Authors MUST specify the related ERC numbers.

+## Code Quality and Documentation Standards

+In ERCs containing code examples or reference implementations, authors SHOULD:

+- Follow Official Coding Style Guides: Adhere to recognized style guides for the programming language used, ensuring code clarity and consistency.
+- Include Comprehensive Documentation: Use standard documentation practices, such as NatSpec for Ethereum-related code, to facilitate understanding and usability.

 ### What Belongs in a Successful ERC?
 (Structure)

 Each ERC should have the following parts: